Jonathan2251/lbd/_sources/asm.txt

         ...

 The instructions cmp and jeg printed with explicit $sw displayed in assembly and disassembly.
-You can change code in AsmParser and Dissassembly (the last chapter) to hide the $sw printed in these instructions (such as "jeq 20" rather than "jeq $sw, 20").
+You can change the code in AsmParser and Dissassembly (the last chapter) to hide the $sw printed in these instructions (such as "jeq 20" rather than "jeq $sw, 20").